 In June 2009, the Commission started prefunding its OPEB trust (with the California Employer's Retiree Benefit Trust or CERBT) which allows the Commission to offset retiree healthcare/OPEB costs through compounded investment earnings.
-The OPEB Trust fund's balance at December 2018 was \$1,196,360 (see Chart 8 - OPEB Trust Assets by Fiscal Year) and the funded ratio was 75%.
+The OPEB Trust fund's balance at March 2019 was \$1,328,255 (see Chart 13 - OPEB Trust Assets by Fiscal Year) and the funded ratio was 75%.

-Chart 8 - OPEB Trust Assets by Fiscal Year
+Chart 13 - OPEB Trust Assets by Fiscal Year

-The Commission's trust has earned approximately \$370,000 in net earnings (see Chart 9 - OPEB Trust Earnings and Contributions by Fiscal Year) with an average annual internal rate of return since inception of 6.2%.
-The market plunged in December 2018 creating a temporary loss, but later rebounded in January/February 2019 erasing the temporary loss which is not reflected in the graph below.
+The Commission's trust has earned approximately \$502,000 in net earnings as of March 2019 (see Chart 14 - OPEB Trust Earnings and Contributions by Fiscal Year) with an average annual internal rate of return since inception of 6.2%.

-Chart 9 - OPEB Trust Earnings and Contributions by Fiscal Year
+Chart 14 - OPEB Trust Earnings and Contributions by Fiscal Year